zeabix-cloud-native/pttgc-devops-lab08/README-ACR.md

    --query id --output tsv)
  ```

-5. Second command to login to ACR. create the service principal (Copy JSON result from this step to create AZURE_CREDENTIALS please step 8.)
+5. Second command to login to ACR. create the service principal (Copy JSON result from this step to create AZURE_CREDENTIALS please see detail in step 8.)

   ```console
  az ad sp create-for-rbac \